 Music and Memory

 Across cultures, music has long played a critical role in life’s events – both big and small.
-So, it’s no wonder specific songs are associated with particular memories, not to mention the emotions connected to them.
+So, it’s no wonder specific songs become associated with particular memories, not to mention the emotions connected to them.
 In essence, when you have a life event that causes strong emotions, the music associated with the event reinforces the memory even further.
 It’s likely you’ve even experienced this.

 But this phenomenon is even more profound.
 These floods of memory apply to more than just specific events.
 For example, if a song was popular during a particular month or season, hearing it again can bring you back to that more general time, like a specific summer or a year at school.